Community Enagagement Partnerships and Projects Across Campus

 This partnership includes guest speakers and food demonstrations at the College and Career Academy, field trips for students to Dine West locations, job shadow opportunities, etc. Students taking culinary classes get to see real-life work in action.
 The chefs will speak and give demonstrations to the students giving them a different perspective than they get from their instructor.
 The students will be better prepared for a career in their area of study.
 Through this partnership the university gets more qualified applicants for the culinary positions which are some of the hard to fill positions within Dine West.

 Contact: Donna Armstrong Lackey

-UWG Sponsor: Office of the President & Office of Community Engagement
+UWG Sponsor: Office of the President & Office of Public Service and Outreach

 Other Partners: Richards College of Business, College of Education, College of Social Sciences, College of Science and Mathematics, University Advancement, Student Affairs and Enrollment Management, Academic Affairs, UWG-Newnan, West Georgia Technical College, Carroll County Chamber of Commerce, Carroll County Schools, Carrollton City Schools, Coweta County Schools, Douglas County Schools, Heard County Schools, Heard County Development Authority, Haralson County Schools, Tanner Health System, Carroll EMC, Southwire, AT&T, Community Foundation of West Georgia